Menu

 Sign up here to get updated if and when new information becomes available about what to provide to your employees.

-Hold a 1-question vote on the private plan
+Hold a 1-question vote on the Private Plan

 At least two weeks after the date of informing your workforce, you must hold a vote, which needs to be independently verifiable after the fact by the Connecticut Paid Leave Authority.
 The Connecticut Paid Family and Medical Leave Authority provides a full set of guidelines employers must follow when holding this vote, which can be found here.
 Here are a few highlights:

-• There must be an anonymous majority vote in favor of the private plan, i.e.:
+• There must be an anonymous majority vote in favor of the Private Plan, i.e.:

 • 50% +1 vote of ALL employees working in Connecticut (not just of those who voted) on the employer’s payroll as of the date or time period of the vote (FT, PT and Probationary Employees)